What are pulmonary nodules?

 Most of the time, a patient is unaware that he or she has a lung nodule until a chest X-ray or computed tomography scan (CT scan) of the lungs is performed.

 How common are pulmonary nodules?

-How is the cause of a pulmonary nodules diagnosed?
+How is the cause of pulmonary nodules diagnosed?

-Though most lung nodules are not malignant, it is very important the those representing cancer are identified early in their course, when they are curable.
+Though most lung nodules are not malignant, it is very important that those representing cancer are identified early in their course, when they are curable.